-Surgical technologists are not as well known as doctors and nurses, but if you’ve ever had surgery, or watched a single episode of Grey’s Anatomy or any other TV medical drama, you’ve seen surgical techs at work and know how important of a role they play in the operating room.
-So what exactly is a surgical tech, and how does someone break into this field?
-Here to tell you in his own words is Thomas Silvera, a 2017 graduate from the Surgical Technology program at Swedish Institute College of Health Sciences in New York City.
+Surgical technologists are not as well known as doctors and nurses.
+However, if you’ve ever had surgery or watched a single episode of Grey’s Anatomy or any other TV medical drama, you’ve seen surgical techs at work.
+So you know how important they are in the operating room.
+So, what exactly is a surgical tech, and how does someone break into this field?
+Here to tell you in his own words is Thomas Silvera.
+He’s a 2017 graduate of the Surgical Technology program at Swedish Institute College of Health Sciences in New York City.

 Finding Out About Surgical Technology

 “Choosing Surgical Technology as a career path wasn’t something I always planned on doing,” explains Thomas.
-“I managed health clubs for more than 15 years, but it became apparent that the fitness industry was becoming very saturated, so I decided to make a career change.
-I started to look for something that was steady and would allow me to provide for my family, but also something that I was interested in.”
+“I managed health clubs for more than 15 years.
+But, it became apparent that the fitness industry was becoming very saturated.
+So, I decided to make a career change.
+I began to look for something that was steady and would allow me to provide for my family, but also something that I was interested in.”

 In 2002, Thomas found out that his mother needed open heart surgery to replace her Mitral Valve.
-He began researching her condition and the surgery to gain a better understanding of what the operation would entail and what they could expect post-surgery.
+He began researching her condition and the surgery.
+He wanted to understand better what the operation would entail and what they could expect post-surgery.
 This experience opened his eyes to the medical field of surgical technology.

 “In my research, what I enjoyed the most were the videos of actual surgery procedures,” explains Thomas.
-“I was impressed by how every little detail was scrutinized and followed in order to make sure the surgery was a success.
-I eventually learned about Surgical Technology and the many avenues that specialty opened, and I decided to pursue it; I wanted a scrub life.”
+“I was impressed by how every little detail was scrutinized and followed to ensure the surgery succeeded.
+Eventually, I learned about Surgical Technology and the many avenues that specialty opened.
+I decided to pursue it; I wanted a scrub life.”

-Thomas researched the best programs in the surgical technology field and quickly realized that the perfect fit for him was Swedish Institute.
-“Becoming a Surgical Technologist would help me break into the surgical field, while earning a college degree simultaneously.”
-So in 2015 he enrolled in Swedish Institute’s Surgical Technology program.
+Thomas researched the best programs in the surgical technology field.
+He quickly realized that the perfect fit for him was the Swedish Institute.
+“Becoming a Surgical Technologist would help me break into the surgical field while earning a college degree simultaneously.”
+So, in 2015, he enrolled in the Swedish Institute’s Surgical Technology program.

 “I’ll admit I was a bit overwhelmed at first,” Thomas says.
 “The field of surgical technology encompasses so much more than pushing instruments.
-I had to learn so many different medical procedures and topics such as pharmacology, anatomy microbiology and more.
-It’s safe to say that I was intimidated.”
+I had to learn many different medical procedures and topics such as pharmacology, anatomy, microbiology, etc. It’s safe to say that I was intimidated.”

 Thomas explains that although the material and concepts of surgical technology can be complex, the professors at Swedish Institute are extremely proficient in breaking it all down so the students understand everything.

 “My professors were amazing at keeping me grounded and focused,” says Thomas.
 “They allowed me to work one-on-one with them so I could gain the knowledge that was needed, and they steered me in the right path.”
-Thomas says that the program is extremely well-rounded, and the faculty and staff of Swedish Institute – from the professors right down to the advisers in Career Services – is by their students’ side every step of the way to help them succeed.
+According to Thomas, the program is very comprehensive and covers a wide range of topics.
+The faculty and staff of Swedish Institute – from the professors right down to the advisers in Career Services – is by their students’ side every step of the way to help them succeed.
 “Swedish Institute gives its students the blueprint to set the foundation for their future.”

-Thomas credits Swedish Institute’s externship program as the highlight of his academic time, as it allowed him the opportunity to experience being inside an actual hospital operating room even before graduating.
-He completed his clinical externship at St. Barnabas, Woodhall and Bellevue Hospitals in Manhattan, where he was able to apply what he had learned in the classroom to the real world.
+Thomas credits Swedish Institute’s externship program as the highlight of his academic time.
+It allowed him the opportunity to experience being inside an actual hospital operating room even before graduating.
+He completed his clinical externship at St. Barnabas, Woodhall and Bellevue Hospitals in Manhattan.
+There, he was able to apply what he had learned in the classroom to the real world.

-Thomas graduated in the spring of 2017 and within a few months was offered a position at esteemed New York City Surgical Associates, which allowed him the opportunity to work not only in general surgeries but also vascular surgeries, which broadened his scope even further.
+Thomas graduated in the spring of 2017.
+Within a few months he accepted a position at esteemed New York City Surgical Associates, which allowed him the opportunity to work not only in general surgeries but also vascular surgeries, which broadened his scope even further.
 He credits the Career Services department at Swedish as being instrumental in keeping him informed of job openings and opportunities and helping him get in the door at NYC Surgical Associates and launching his career.